-- Different learning materials or specialist equipment such as a writing slope, move n sit cushion, pencil grips etc. - Use of visuals to support social communication and language development. - Some group or individual support, which may involve small groups of children working with an additional adult. - Other intervention such as Funfit or pre-teaching of new concepts. - Social skills groups such as Nurture Group, Breakfast Club Lego Club. - Use of a TIS (Trauma Informed Schools) assessment with support from the Learning Mentor .
+- Different learning materials or specialist equipment such as a writing slope, move n sit cushion, pencil grips etc. - Use of visuals to support social communication and language development. - Some group or individual support, which may involve small groups of children working with an additional adult. - Other intervention such as Funfit or pre-teaching of new concepts. - Social skills groups such as Nurture Group, The Pod, Breakfast Club Lego Club. - Use of a TIS (Trauma Informed Schools) assessment with support from the Learning Mentor.

-- Peer and adult mentoring and counselling such as Draw and Talk, CHALK and Music Therapy. - Additional home school communication book. - Additional individual reward charts agreed with parent and child. - Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness. - Staff development and training to introduce more effective strategies. - Support from the School's Communication Champion supported by the Local Authority's ASD Service.
+- Peer and adult mentoring and counselling such as Draw and Talk, CHALK and Music Therapy. - Additional home school communication book. - Additional individual reward charts agreed with parent and child. - Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness. - Staff development and training to introduce more effective strategies.